googleapis/nodejs-firestore/api-report/firestore.api.md

 // @public
 export class DocumentChange<AppModelType = firestore.DocumentData, DbModelType extends firestore.DocumentData = firestore.DocumentData> implements firestore.DocumentChange<AppModelType, DbModelType> {
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
     // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
     // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
     // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
     // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}' constructor(type: DocumentChangeType, document: QueryDocumentSnapshot<AppModelType, DbModelType>, oldIndex: number, newIndex: number);
     // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag